Euclidean nets under isometric embeddings: Introduction

 \begin{theorem} Let $M$ be a complete, connected, $n$-dimensional Riemannian manifold.
 Suppose that there exists a net in $\RR^n$ that embeds isometrically in $M$.
 Then $M$ is diffeomorphic to $\RR^n$. \end{theorem}

-We consider these results part of the field of metric rigidity.
+We consider these results part of the study of metric rigidity.
 A well-known conjecture in this field is the boundary distance conjecture of Michel \cite{M}, which suggests that in a simple Riemannian manifold with boundary, the collection of distances between boundary points determines the Riemannian structure, up to an isometry.
 To date, Michel's conjecture has been proven only in two dimensions, by Pestov and Uhlmann \cite{PU}.

-In this paper, we prove the following theorem, which states that the image of a net in $\RR^{n}$ under an isometric embedding is a net in the target manifold as well.
-Loosely speaking, the theorem implies that there are no mesoscopic portions of the manifold which are oblivious of the embedding.
+In this paper we show that the manifold $M$ and the Euclidean space share additional indicative geometric properties in {\it any} dimension.
+The following theorem states that the image of a net in Euclidean space under an isometric embedding is also a net with respect to the Riemannian distance in the manifold.